-In statistical decision theory it is desired that an estimator is admissible, meaning that there exists no other estimator whose (frequentist) risk is at least as small for all values of the parameter space and strictly smaller for at least a single value of the parameter space.
-In this note the notion of the risk of an estimator is extended to the risk of a prediction rule using statistical decision theory, and furthermore, this framework is used to evaluate a prediction rule derived by minimizing the Bayes prediction risk analogously to a decision rule derived by minimizing the Bayes risk.
-It is shown that such a rule is admissible and can be derived by minimizing the (Bayes) posterior predictive risk, just as a Bayes rule is admissible and can be derived by minimizing the posterior risk.
-These results may motivate the use of a (Bayesian) posterior predictive distribution to make a prediction, since admissibility is a desirable property and minimizing the Bayes posterior predictive risk is computationally tractable in many cases, just as minimizing the Bayes risk is computationally straightforward under commonly used loss functions.
-For instance the posterior predictive mean is admissible and minimizes the Bayesian prediction risk under a squared error loss just as the posterior mean is admissible and minimizes the Bayesian risk under a squared error loss, under weak conditions.
+In statistical decision theory it is desired that an estimator is admissible, meaning that there exists no other estimator whose (frequentist) risk is both: i) at least as small for all values of the parameter space and ii) strictly smaller for at least a single value of the parameter space.
+In this note, the notion of the risk of an estimator is extended to the risk of a prediction rule using statistical decision theory, and, furthermore, this framework is used to evaluate a prediction rule derived by minimizing the Bayes prediction risk, analogously to a decision rule derived by minimizing the Bayes risk.
+It is shown that such a rule is admissible and can be derived by minimizing the (Bayes) posterior predictive risk.
+These results may motivate the use of a (Bayesian) posterior predictive distribution to make a prediction, since admissibility is a desirable property, and minimizing the Bayes posterior predictive risk is computationally tractable in many cases, just as minimizing the Bayes risk is computationally straightforward under commonly used loss functions.
+For instance, the posterior predictive mean is admissible and minimizes the Bayesian prediction risk under a squared error loss, just as the posterior mean is admissible and minimizes the Bayesian risk under a squared error loss (under weak conditions).